Server

 💡

-You can use fetch method from the router instance directly or you can pass it to any client that accepts a fetch function.
+The fetch function can be directly employed from the router instance, or it can be given to any client that accepts a fetch function.

 import { router } from './router'